-Reporting to the Chair, the Director Of Administration and Finance is responsible for the organization and planning of the day-to-day academic and administrative activities of the department, including financial management, personnel management, space management, and the provision of student and faculty services.
-The Director of Administration and Finance assumes overall responsibility for the department's administrative budget and supervision of the instructional budget, assumes overall responsibility for oversight of all projects in the department, including department's gift accounts and grants and accounts connected with any special programs.
+Reporting to the Chair, the Director of Academic Administration and Finance is responsible for the organization and planning of the day-to-day academic and administrative activities of the department including financial management, personnel management, space management and the provision of student and faculty services.
+The Director of Academic Administration and Finance assumes overall responsibility for the department's administrative budget and supervision of the instructional budget, assumes overall responsibility for oversight of all projects in the department, including department's gift accounts and grants and accounts connected with any special programs.
 Works closely with the EVP A&S Office and partners with other offices throughout the University.

 Academic / Department Administration

-Oversees all international hires, coordinating with the International Students and Scholars Office (ISSO) in visas, visa renewals, housing, and related paperwork as well as assists faculty in immigration processing
+- Oversees all international hires and visiting scholar affiliations, coordinating with the International Students and Scholars Office (ISSO) in visas, visa renewals, housing, and related paperwork as well as assists faculty in immigration processing.

-Collaborates with the Chair and Academic Affairs Office to complete faculty searches, tenure, and academic research appointments, and other academic administration.
+- Collaborates with the Chair and Academic Affairs Office to conduct faculty searches, junior faculty reviews, tenure reviews, and academic research appointments and other academic administration, including faculty leaves.
 Oversees the adjunct faculty appointment processing ensuring timely submissions to the Academic Affairs Office.

-Oversees all aspects of admissions and fellowship/assistant awards, including contact with prospective students; advises students and oversees registration procedures.
+- Oversees all aspects of graduate admissions and fellowship/assistant awards including contact with prospective students; advises students and oversees registration procedures.

-Collaborates with University offices and departments to oversee logistics for the smooth operation of the department, including facility needs, maintenance, repair, and minor construction as needed.
+- Collaborates with University offices and departments to oversee logistics for smooth operation of the department, including facility needs, maintenance, repair, and minor construction as needed.

 Finance and Budget

-Provides strategic financial planning and forecasting to the Chair by capturing and analyzing data to use to inform the financial decisions of the department.
-Advises and performs budgetary analysis and modeling to forecast future financial needs/resources.
+- Provides strategic financial planning and forecasting to the Chair by capturing and analyzing data to use to inform financial decisions of the department.
+Advises and performs budgetary analysis and modeling to forecast future financial needs/resources

-Responsible for conducting monthly projects reconciliation; oversees fellowship/assistant budget; responsible for preventing overdrafts; budget submission process and reports as needed; recommends the level of spending, resolves financial problems.
+- Responsible for conducting monthly projects reconciliation; oversees fellowship/assistant budget; responsible for preventing overdrafts; budget submission process and reports as needed; recommends level of spending, resolves financial problems.

-Provides guidance and direction to the finance team and works in collaboration with the EVP A&S Office to complete all year-end transactions for the department.
-Trains, mentors, and acts as a coach for new finance employees to perform transactions.
+- Provides guidance and direction to finance team and works in collaboration with the EVP A&S Office to complete all year-end transactions for the department.
+Trains, mentors and acts as a coach for new finance employees to perform transactions.

-Must have or be able to acquire quickly, detailed knowledge of University policies, procedures, and systems.
-Strong communication, interpersonal, and organizational skills required.
-Initiative, discretion, ability to establish priorities, ability to work under pressure and without supervision, and good independent judgment required.
+Must have, or be able to acquire quickly, a detailed knowledge of University policies, procedures, and systems.
+Strong communication, interpersonal and organizational skills required.
+Initiative, discretion, ability to establish priorities, ability to work under pressure and without supervision and good independent judgment required.
 Computer literacy and experience with electronic funds management required.